Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/hidden/workspace.md

 # Workspace

-Workspaces and their management via the CosmoTech API.
+The `workspace.yaml` file declares the elements used to deploy a Cosmo Tech workspace and manages it through the Cosmo Tech API.

-## Workspace Elements
+## Workspace elements
+Several elements and parameters are to be declared in the `workspace.yaml` file, in order to configure the solution properly:

 ```yaml
 kind: Workspace